Moving Furniture Abroad

 - Will it actually fit?
 We’ve already mentioned this one (because it’s very important).
 Make sure there’s space in your new home for every item you want to bring.
 Checking the width of your new doorway is a must.

 - Do you really need it?
 Yes, it’s essential to your life now, but your life is about to change.
 If you can think of a friend who might make better use of something than you are, maybe it’s time to hand it over.
+Likewise, selling stuff on websites like Gumtree is super easy.

 Materials for packing